EdgeFirstAI/documentation/docs/getting_started/models.md

 ## ModelPack Tutorials

 Modelpack is a single-sensor (single-input) architecture of a Vision model tasked with detecting objects in an image via bounding boxes, segmentation masks, or both.
+A Vision model is a type of model that interprets images or videos to perform tasks such as object recognition, image classification, and much more.
+There are three types of Vision models that are supported in EdgeFirst Studio.

 * [Training Modelpack](../models/modelpack/training.md)
 * [Validating Modelpack](../models/modelpack/validation.md)
+* Deploying Modelpack (*Coming Soon*)

 ## Sensor Fusion Tutorials